-- While there has been significant in-migration and positive earnings effects over the last decade in the Permian, with related housing market pressures (Collins, 2021), sampled homes in the Permian are listed 22-24 percent less on average than in control counties.

-- Manufactured homes represent about 5 percent of both sets of county samples, and are a significant negative determinant reducing house value by roughly 27-29 percent; but this reduction is about 45% in the control counties versus only about 22 percent less in the Permian. - While distance to a major highway or arterial is a statistically significant positive determinant of house value in control counties, it has no significant effect in the Permian. - With respect to potential negative externalities on listed prices, results demonstrate that effects are either greatly reduced inside the Permian, relative to the control counties, or have no significant effect.
-The latter case includes count measures of earthquakes. - Evidence of how the Permian region may be tolerating the side effects of the UO&G boom is seen in the well density results.
-Overall sample results with a Permian indictor variable show that increased well density within 2 km has a negative effect on listed price, but greatly muted inside the Permian.
-For the control counties with an average of less than one well near each house, the negative effective is -0.82 percent for an additional well (marginal implicit price of -\$2,951 evaluated at median price in sub-sample).
-In contrast, for the Permian counties with an average of about 15 wells near each house, the estimated effect of well density on the listed price is -0.12 percent for an additional well (marginal implicit price of -\$293 evaluated at the median price for the sub-sample).
-Even further, when modeling the Permian counties sub-sample separately, results cannot reject the null hypothesis that well density has no effect on listed price. - Using recent regional research (Goodkind et al., 2023) allows the unique ability to isolate the change in a critical air pollutant attributable to O&G. General source air pollution emissions (PM{2.5}) are found to be a statistically significant negative amenity for housing values in the Permian, with modest marginal effect.
+- While there has been significant in-migration and positive earnings effects over the last decade in the Permian, with related housing market pressures (Collins, 2021), sampled homes in the Permian are listed 22-24% less on average than in control counties. - Manufactured homes represent about only one in twenty of listings overall (and in each of the control and Permian counties samples).
+They are shown to be a significant negative determinant of house values; but this reduction in value is 45% in the control counties versus only 22% in the Permian. - With respect to potential negative externalities on listed prices, results demonstrate that effects are either greatly reduced inside the Permian, relative to the control counties, or have no significant effect.
+The latter case includes the frequency of earthquakes. - Evidence of how the Permian region may be tolerating the side effects of the UO&G boom is seen in the well density results.
+Overall sample results show that increased well density within 2 km of a house has a negative effect on the listed price, but the effect is greatly muted inside the Permian.
+For the control counties with an average of less than one well near each house, the negative effective is -0.82% for an additional well (\$2,951 reduction evaluated at median price for sub-sample).
+In contrast, for the Permian counties with an average of about 15 wells near each house, the estimated effect of well density on the listed price is -0.12% for an additional well -\$293 reduction evaluated at median price for sub-sample separately, results cannot reject the null hypothesis that well density has no effect on listed price. - Using recent regional research (Goodkind et al., 2023) allows the unique ability to isolate the change in the air quality attributable to O&G. PM{2.5} concentrations in the region originating from all sources are found to be a statistically significant negative amenity for housing values in the Permian, with modest marginal effect.
 [The area is within attainment status for federal air quality standards for PM{2.5}.]
-However, the change in air pollution (Δ PM{2.5}) specifically attributable to O&G production in the Permian is not shown to be a statistically significant determinant of housing values in the Permian. - Controlling for homes within a public water service boundary (i.e., likely to be on piped water), results show this indicator variable to always be a significant positive determinant of listed price (e.g., 4.5-5 percent higher in the full sample, but roughly 3 percent in Permian counties versus 7 percent in control counties).
-Further results show that density of injection and disposal wells of particular concern for water pollution risks with UO&G is not a significant externality when controlling for whether a house is within an area with piped water (roughly 85 percent in either sample).
+However, the change in air pollution (ΔPM{2.5}) specifically attributable to O&G production in the Permian is not shown to be a statistically significant determinant of housing values in the Permian. - Controlling for homes within a public water service boundary (i.e., likely to be on piped water), results show this indicator variable to always be a significant positive determinant of listed price (e.g., 4.5-5% higher in the full sample, but roughly 3% in Permian counties versus 7% in control counties).
+Further results show that density of injection and disposal wells-of particular concern for water pollution risks with UO&G-is not a significant externality when controlling for whether a house is within an area with piped water (roughly 85% in either sample).

-Econometric results investigating the residential housing market in the Permian are consistent with argument that a region with significant prior exposure to conventional O&G development, and now highly dependent on UO&G production, may exhibit a tolerance of the side effects.
-The paper closes with a discussion of policy implications - e.g., public data availability (including housing sales price disclosure), environmental monitoring, legacy environmental costs, risks of a localized resource curse, and potential mitigation measures.
+Econometric results investigating the residential housing market in the Permian are consistent with the argument that a region with significant prior exposure to conventional O&G development, and now highly dependent on UO&G production, may exhibit a tolerance of the side effects.
+The paper closes with a discussion of policy implications-e.g., public data availability (including housing sales price disclosure), environmental monitoring, legacy environmental costs, risks of a localized resource curse, and potential mitigation measures.